Ross Thompson (professor)

 Ross A. Thompson is an American author and research psychologist.
-He is distinguished professor of psychology at the University of California, Davis, and is director of the Social & Emotional Development Lab.
+He is Distinguished Professor Emeritus of psychology at the University of California, Davis, and is director of the Social & Emotional Development Lab.
 Thompson is known for his work on the psychological development of young children.
 His influences on developmental research and public policy were recognized in the Urie Bronfenbrenner Award for Lifetime Contribution to Developmental Psychology in the Service of Science and Society in 2018 by the American Psychological Association, the Ann L. Brown Award for Excellence in Developmental Research in 2007.
+Thompson received the Distinguished Lifetime Achievement from Zero to Three in 2023.

 Early life and education

 Thompson grew up in Wisconsin and California.
 He earned a Bachelor of Arts (magna cum laude) in psychology from Occidental College in 1976.
 After graduation, he attended the University of Michigan to study moral development and empathy with Martin Hoffman on an NSF Graduate Fellowship.
 In 1977, after Hoffman departed from Michigan, Thompson worked with Michael Lamb when he came to Michigan in 1978 until Lamb's departure in 1980.

 During his graduate studies, Thompson joined the Bush Program in Child Development and Social Policy at Michigan, one of a small consortium of university-based graduate training programs to prepare Ph.D. developmental scientists to contribute to public policy.
 He also worked at the Child Development Project, a pioneering clinical and research unit focused on understanding and treating very early mental health problems.
 Thompson received a master's degree in 1979 and a Ph.D. in developmental psychology in 1981.
-His dissertation concerned the stability of early attachment relationships and their associations with early sociability.